Neko

 Being wet from rain, snow, or water completely nullifies the "Insulation" factor for each clothing piece, as well as adding lots of weight to it.
 This doesn't mean much on hotter maps such as Cherno, but while on winter maps it will make you freeze to death much faster.

 Running will make your character more warm than standing still, meaning your temperature will constantly fluxuate depending on what you're doing and how cold the world temp is.
-Light blue is not enough to make you catch a cold, but it is an early warning that your body temperature is cold enough to start fluxuating into dark blue.
-Even on light blue you will periodically shiver, so if you're trying to stalk someone close-by, popping a heatpack will give you more of a chance to not shiver.
-Gagging yourself will also muffle your shivers.
+Light blue is not enough to make you catch a cold, but it is an early warning that your body temperature will be cold enough soon to start fluxuating into dark blue.
+Even on light blue you will periodically shiver, so if you're trying to stalk someone close-by, popping a heatpack will prevent any unwanted character noises.
+Gagging yourself will also muffle your shivers, but you won't be able to wear a mask at the same time.

 * Understanding Bleeds & the Blood Stat - You will always spawn with a full 5000ml of blood in your body, indicated by the full white blood symbol in the bottom right of your HUD.
 At flashing red blood, you will fall unconscious persistently until you've regenerated your blood back to red blood.
 If you're unable to stop bleeding on flashing blood, you will eventually die of bloodloss when your blood stat hits 1500ml.